my-language-skills/translations-for-pressbooks/README.md

 * **BUGFIXES**
   * 'Studying content' metabox displaying fixed
   * Change querry checking from post_name to post_type (more stable)
+  * Add fallback option for specific pages like 'site index' (not to display translations by default)

 ## 1.2.7
 * **ADDITIONS**